 It took me some time to learn that I am not willing to work as a part of big system built on strict rules – be it academia or a big corporation.
 I learned to play, obey and fulfill the rules too well.

 I slightly preferred the world of corporations because they are at least honest about (financial) goals.
 What made me sick in academia were the proposed goals of pure science, research for the good of the world and trying to understand the secrets of the universe etc. If it was about just popping out papers with your name as much as possible to the left of the list of authors than I would have felt better if somebody said so.
 However, today’s corporate world is undergoing an interesting twist – companies become green, social and whatnot.
 This is putting me off for the same reasons.

 So what I actually wanted and needed was to create or invent my own environment of working, my own framework, my own rules.
 Fulfilling the not unimportant boundary condition that I want / need to earn money.
 It was an important step for me to work as a self-employed IT security consultant.

 I admit I also needed to proof to myself I can make it and achieve some metrics set by myself.
-However, ‘having been there and done that’ priorities have shifted again and I have decided to take an again unexpected leap of faith this year.
-I will report on that in due time.
+However, ‘having been there and done that’ priorities have shifted again and I have decided to make yet another leap-of-faith-y change this year.

 This Is My Journey and Nobody Else’s